77jlevine/cionic-data/README.md

 # CIONIC Data Tools

 This is a modified repository from CIONIC for the Summer School on Neurorehabilitation 2025.
+These are the requirements:

+numpy==1.23.4
+requests==2.32.3
+pandas==1.5.1
+scipy==1.9.3
+matplotlib==3.7.1

 The three days of the workshop will use this repository as well as the web interface.
 You can access the web interface by going to www.cionic.com/a.
 Type in the email that you provided for the conference and press enter.
 You should receive an email with a link from CIONIC, which will transfer you to the CIONIC dashboard, where you should see SSNR 2025.
 Click open.
 Then click open under SSNR 2025 Workshop.
 There should be 4 tabs on the lefthand side: